tochka-public/Tochka.JsonRpc/docs/en/server/errors.md

 # Server/Errors

 Error handling is difficult.
-Here is what library does and what you can do manually.
+Here is what library does and what you can do.
+Also see [errors and exceptions](examples?id=errors-and-exceptions) in examples.

 ## Return error manually